The Adventures of Sherlock Holmes (1954 radio series)

 The Adventures of Sherlock Holmes was a radio drama series adapted from the Sherlock Holmes stories by Sir Arthur Conan Doyle.
-A British-American co-production, it aired on the BBC Light Programme in the UK, and on the ABC network in the US.
+A British-American co-production, it aired on the BBC Light Programme in the UK, and on the NBC network in the US.

-Celebrated British actors John Gielgud and Ralph Richardson portrayed Holmes and Dr. Watson, and acclaimed American filmmaker-actor Orson Welles guest starred as Professor Moriarty.
+British actors John Gielgud and Ralph Richardson portrayed Holmes and Dr. Watson, and American filmmaker-actor Orson Welles guest starred as Professor Moriarty.
 The episodes were dramatised by John Keir Cross, directed by Gielgud's brother Val Gielgud (who also guest starred as Mycroft Holmes) and produced by Harry Alan Towers.

 16 episodes were produced, although only 12 aired in Britain.